-- If required, click in the bar at the point in time at which the playback should begin. - Change the time interval displayed by clicking the plus or minus icons or use the mouse scroll wheel.
-The display can span a range from six months to one minute.

-Click the alarm jump buttons to go from one alarm event to the next or to the previous one.
+- If required, click in the bar at the point in time at which the playback should begin. - Change the time interval displayed by clicking the plus or minus icons.
+The display can span a range from two months to a few seconds. - Click the alarm jump buttons to go from one alarm event to the next or to the previous one.
 Red bars indicate the points in time where alarms were triggered.